logto-io/logto/packages/connector-github/README.md

 The GitHub connector enables users to have access to your application using their own GitHub accounts via GitHub OAuth 2.0 authentication protocol.

-## Sign-in with GitHub account
+## Sign in with GitHub account

-Go to [GitHub website](https://github.com/) and sign in with your GitHub account.
+Go to the [GitHub website](https://github.com/) and sign in with your GitHub account.
 You may register a new account if you don't have one.

 ## Create and configure GitHub OAuth app